carolzhou/multiPhATE2/README.md

 4) Gene Callers:
 The gene_caller option specifies which gene caller's results (ie, gene calls) will be used for subsequent functional annotation.
 The choices are:  '[phanotate](https://github.com/deprekate/PHANOTATE)', '[GeneMarkS](http://exon.gatech.edu/Genemark/)', '[prodigal](https://github.com/hyattpd/Prodigal)', or '[glimmer](http://ccb.jhu.edu/software/glimmer/index.shtml)'.
 You must install each of the gene callers separately, although many of them can be [installed with conda](#conda-installation).
 For each gene caller you wish to have run, set that caller's parameter to 'true'.
 In the usual case, you will want to specify gene_caller='phanotate' for annotation of phage genomes.

 You may also provide your own gene calls (referred to as "custom"), but your input file must conform to a gff format that is recognized by PhATE.
 Check the distribution for a sample custom gene-call file (Eb_P2.custom.gff, which resembles the output produced by Prodigal).
-A custom gene-call file must be named according to your genome's output subdirectory (e.g., myGenome.custom.gff) and placed in the PipelineInput/ directory.
-MultiPhATE2 will recognize your custom gene-call file and move it to the designated PipelineOutput subdirectory.
+Each custom gene-call file must be named according to the corresponding genome's output subdirectory (e.g., myGenome.custom.gff) and placed in the PipelineInput/ directory.
+MultiPhATE2 will recognize each custom gene-call file and move it to the designated PipelineOutput subdirectory.
+If running more than one genome and are including custom gene calls, then you must provide a custom gene-call file for each genome.
 If you select more than one gene caller (or select one and provide one of your own), then PhATE will compute the following gene-call sets: superset (non-redundant list of all gene-caller gene calls), consensus (set of calls that are in agreement among at least two gene callers), and commoncore (calls that are in agreement among all callers).
 You may select as the gene-call set to be forwarded for annotation any of the gene callers or 'superset', 'consensus', or 'commoncore'.
 Only one gene-call set will be annotated in a given multiPhATE run.

 5) Annotation:
 Set to 'true' each blast or hmm search process that you want to be run.
 Note that you must have acquired the associated database, and in the next section (Databases) you must configure the location of each database.
 You may also set the desired blast parameters.
 The `blast_identity` sets the _minimum_ identity that will be considered; any blast result below that threshold will be ignored.
 The `hit_count` parameters will determine how many top hits will be reported.
 (Note that recent releases of [blast+](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download) suggest considering at least 5 hits, and will generate a warning message if you set the hit count to less than 5.)
 You may select hmm searches using [phmmer](https://www.ebi.ac.uk/Tools/hmmer/search/phmmer), [jackhmmer](https://www.ebi.ac.uk/Tools/hmmer/search/jackhmmer), or [hmmscan](https://www.ebi.ac.uk/Tools/hmmer/search/hmmscan).
 Currently hmm searches are performed only using the protein fasta databases or the pVOG protein and VOG protein profile database (future releases of multiPhate are expected to support additional databases).